Using the Text Block

 This text is aligned to the right.

-There is a dropdown menu that allows you to create create headings, switch back to normal (paragraph) text, create blockquotes, and create preformatted text (<pre> in HTML).
+There's a drop-down menu that allows you to create create headings, switch back to normal (paragraph) text, create blockquotes, and create preformatted text (<pre> in HTML).

 Add a List